HerrPhil/Puzzles-SmallestPositiveNumber/README.md

 Check for the floor case.
 When the smallest value is 1, the next smallest value is 2, and the current smallest value is 3, then there is no gap for the smallest positive integer here.
 Mark the floor case as found and continue to the next pair.
 Otherwise, store the current smallest and current next smallest values.

-Continu o the next pair.
+Continue to the next pair.

 If the smallest value is less than the current smallest value, then this pair straddles the current smallest value.